 Figure 4.
-Visualization and quantitative significance test of individualized responses of bacterial species (A) and short-chain fatty acids (SCFAs) (B) to inulin supplement.
+Visualization and quantitative significance test of individualized responses of bacterial species (A) and short-chain fatty acids (SCFAs) (B) to inulin intervention.
 The scatter plot in panel A distinguishes four different scenarios of individualized responses depending on the P-values for significance test of responsiveness (Pr) and individuality (Pi).
 The bacterial species whose responses to inulin are both non-responsive and non-individualized are marked as gray dots, which are otherwise colored by the ratio of their averaged absolute abundances (abs. abun.) between inulin and cellulose group.
 We displayed the inulin-stimulated longitudinal responses of bacterial species and SCFAs, relative to their corresponding responses in the cellulose group, in a reduced two-dimensional (2D) space spanned by factor 1 and factor 2 extracted using sequential non-negative matrix factorization (see Methods for details).
 In the 2D visualizations, each symbol represents a mouse (dots: cellulose group, crosses: inulin group) and all mice data from the same vendor under the same dietary fiber treatment was used to fit an eclipse.
 For each vendor, an arrow was drawn from the eclipse center of the vendor under cellulose treatment (standardized to the origin) to that under the inulin treatment.
 Numbers in parentheses indicate factor loadings.